vovoka-path/SpreadsheetsToMysql/README.md

 ## Reason for creation

-The client base of the photo agency is stored in XXGoogle Spreadsheets.
+The client base of the photo agency is stored in Google Spreadsheets.
 The task is to transfer to MySQL DB.
 Part of the data needs to be encrypted.

 ## What I will learn

--Google Sheets API
+- Google Sheets API v.4
--WPF
+- WPF
--AES Encryption/Decryption
+- AES Encryption/Decryption

 ## Study way